Accessibility

 Accessibility is a key priority for Christmas at Bute Park.
 We work closely with the charity Attitude is Everything, to ensure we are doing all we can to provide a great experience for people with disabilities.

-In 2022 we introduced a number of improvements, including neurodivergence training for on-site staff, and a fast track pass for disabled customers, earning a Silver Award for accessibility from AIE.
-We aim to build on this work, making CABP 23 as inclusive as possible.
+In 2022 & 2023 we introduced a number of improvements, including neurodivergence training for on-site staff, and a fast track pass for disabled customers, earning a Silver Award for accessibility from AIE.
+We aim to build on this work, making CABP 24 as inclusive as possible.

-Our full 2023 accessibility details can be found below.
+Our full 2024 accessibility details can be found below.

 Wheelchairs and mobility scooters

-We have several wheelchairs available for rent on site, but these are distributed on an ad hoc basis so we would recommend bringing your own where possible.
+We will have several wheelchairs available for rent on site, but these are distributed on an ad hoc basis so we would recommend bringing your own where possible.

 Seating availability at Bute Park